 - 3. Policy 1.2.11.
-Document Submission Policy in the EPAS Handbook provides formatting and submission requirements for each type of accreditation document. - a.
-Programs with multiple program options are expected to explicitly address each program option in response each accreditation standard. - 1.
+Document Submission Policy in the EPAS Handbook provides formatting and submission requirements for each type of accreditation document. - 4.
+Programs with multiple program options are expected to explicitly address each program option in response each accreditation standard. - a.
 A separately labeled response must be provided for each program option.
-If the program's response to the standard is the same across all program options, the program must explicitly state this under the relevant
+If the program's response to the standard is the same across all program options, the program must explicitly state this under the relevant accreditation standard.
+Be